publisha/publisha.github.io/pages/create_speare_play_web.md

 Ok, so I know this seems complicated.
 Let me write out a simple list with the steps.
 Make this into a check list and tick them off as you go!

 - [Download Atom][aea13298] and install in **your** Applications folder
-- [Download GitHub Desktop][d032ef0e] and install in **your** Applications folder
 - Create an account on [Github.com][fc57320f]
-- Grab link on Moodle (week 1) for the GitHub repository (**note:** I can't publish this on this public site)
+- Grab link on Moodle (week 1) for the GitHub template
-- Accept the Digital Shakespeare repository
-- Run GitHub Desktop and login with your GitHub credentials
-- Clone the Publisha repository that you see in your account
-- Choose a location (use Google Drive please)
-- In GitHub Desktop, find the repository > open in Atom linked
-  - _You may not need GitHub Desktop again_
-- Add 2 packages to atom
+- Copy the link next to the Clone button
+- In Atom, use the icon bottom right to clone and use the window to paste in the link
 - [Read the helper document about getting HTML from InDesign][f0f67b5c]
 - Add the files into the local version of the repository and edit the HTML and CSS etc
 - Check that the site works (home page is the cover image with link to the play)